Risk Management

 Currency exchange risk

-To mitigate potential losses, the Group creates a balance between bank accounts in the local currency and bank accounts in hard currency.
+To mitigate potential losses, the Group creates a balance between bank accounts in local currency and bank accounts in hard currency.

 OPERATIONAL RISKS